How to generate NixOS LXC templates in GitHub Actions

 name: 'generate-lxc'

-# This workflow is triggered on new version tags with a hostname suffix,
+# The workflow is triggered on new version tags with a hostname suffix,

 # where the hostname corresponds to a nixosConfiguration in flake.nix.